Antoine Rédier

 Antoine Redier (7 July 1873 – 27 July 1954) was a French writer who was leader of the far-right Légion organization in the 1920s.

 Early years

-Antoine Redier was born on 7 July 1873 in Meudon, the eldest of eight children of Jean Rédier and his wife Anna Thubert.
+Antoine Redier was born on 7 July 1873 in Meudon, the eldest of eight children of Jean Redier and his wife Anna Thubert.

 He was grandson of the watchmaker Jean Antoine Joseph Redier.

 He wrote many books, including Méditations dans la tranchée (1916), which won an awards from the Académie française.

-After World War I, Rédier became the leader of a veterans group, and was the editor of the Revue française.
+After World War I,Redier became the leader of a veterans group, and was the editor of the Revue française.

 He was nationalist, anti-communist and socially conservative.